 Sources: S&P Capital IQ and Motley Fool CAPS.

-What do you think about Transocean, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its five-star rating, Transocean may not be your top choice.

-At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Fool owns shares of Transocean, Ensco, and Noble.
+At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+The Fool owns shares of Transocean and Noble.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.